Users

 Configuration File

-User configurations are saved in the YAML file /etc/slashdb/users.cfg.
+All user configurations are saved in the YAML file /etc/slashdb/users.cfg

-Following is a sample configuration for users admin, public and app1 and details about each option.
+Below you can a find a sample configuration for the admin, public, and app1 users and details about attributes.

 admin: